-It’s only fitting that 10 years from the initial creation and release of the first Assassin’s Creed game that I review The Ezio Collection, which collects together Assasin’s Creed II, Brotherhood, and Revelations on one disk.
-The collection also includes the short films Lineage and Embers.
-There has never been a better time to replay or dive into the Assassin’s Creed series than now.
+It’s only fitting that 10 years from the initial creation and release of the first Assassin’s Creed game that I venture forth and review The Ezio Collection.
+The collection brings together Assasin’s Creed II, Brotherhood, and Revelations for the first time on one disc.
+Also included within the collection are all extra pieces of DLC for each respective game and two movies.
+Now has never been a better time to play Assassin’s Creed’s best bits for the first time or a second.

 Visually enhanced to take advantage of the PlayStation 4 and Xbox One, each game has been given an extra graphical boost.
 Although the games have not been remade from the bottom up, the extra crispness in the graphics and fluidity in the gameplay makes this collection of strong last-generation games more exceptional.
 The game feels richer with colour in this collection, rather than washed out and dark and cutscenes which include facial close-ups seem to include detailed textures.